GSA Fleet Customer/Driver

 Your vehicle is equipped with either a spare tire or a tire inflator kit.
 If you can safely replace the spare or repair the tire with the inflator kit, GSA recommends doing so.
 This is the quickest way to get back on the road.

 - When using either the spare tire or a tire repaired with the inflator kit, you need to get to a vendor that can properly repair or replace the tire as soon as possible (typically within about 50 miles).
 Please note that vehicles using these tires are not safe at speeds over 50 miles per hour.

 - Tire inflator kits cannot repair all flat tires.
 They are designed to repair punctures on the tire tread.
 The kits cannot repair punctures on the sidewall, or repair punctures larger than a quarter of an inch wide.

 You can also take advantage of your vehicle’s roadside assistance coverage.
 Most vehicles come with roadside assistance coverage as part of the warranty coverage from the Original Equipment Manufacturer (OEM).
-Ford, GM, Hyundai, and 2013 and later model year Chrysler products include free installation of spare tires and repairs for flats as part of their roadside assistance coverage.
-For more information on roadside assistance available for your vehicle, please check your owner’s manual, click here, or call the MCC.
+The following manufacturers include free installation of spare tires and repairs for flats as part of their roadside assistance coverage:

 Please call the MCC with any questions about this process.
 The technician will provide guidance on roadside assistance and the location of best value tire vendors.